If you’re considering a career in international business, there are many opportunities to move forward in this exciting field

 Financial analysts are in high demand in every industry and market.
 The job responsibilities for an international financial analyst include studying the market, making investment recommendations, and understanding regulatory requirements.

 Since they can view finance through the lens of a global understanding, financial analysts help direct companies through political and economic upheaval and global trends and changes.
-According to the U.S. Bureau of Labor Statistics, this career offers a median income of $81,590.
+According to PayScale, this career offers a median income of $61,500.

-An entry-level marketing manager with one to four years’ experience can expect to earn an average salary of around $49,000.
-Marketing managers with extensive experience can earn far more; in fact, marketing managers with 20 years’ experience can expect to earn an ￼average salary of $80,500, depending upon the area.
+An entry-level marketing manager with one to four years of experience can expect to earn an average salary of around $66,000, according to PayScale data.
+Marketing managers with extensive experience can earn far more; in fact, marketing managers with 20 years’ experience can expect to earn upward of $100,000, depending upon the area.

 Advanced international business jobs